 You’ll find Albert Hall located opposite City Park, the magnificent outdoor home of Festivale, Launceston’s premier food and wine festival.
 And if you’re in town for the Niche Market, no doubt you’ll be interested to read one of our most popular articles of all time, detailing lots of other Things to Do in Launceston.

 The Niche Market Bazaar is a registered member of Think Tasmania.
-Photos have been provided by the client and depict a cross-sample of handmade Tasmanian products.
+Photos were supplied by market organisers and depict a cross-sample of handmade Tasmanian products.
 The organisers of the Niche Market have released a complete list of stallholders for the April 12 event.